whong12/cmsc389nproject/README.md

 CMSC389N Project Ideas:

 Notification when new message is sent
-	Audio and visual cue, if the window is not in focus.
+	Audio and visual cue (like how facebook has the "New Message From X" appears on the Title

 Make Profile Pictures for each user
 	Add in a field in SQL database